jgaa/lgx/README.md

 On most distributions, it will be available from the start menu under `Development`.
 If you just installed the flatpak runtime, you might have to log out and back in.

-You can also riun it directly from the shell:
+You can also run it directly from the shell:

 ```sh
 flatpak run eu.lastviking.lgx